How to apply for study, apprenticeships or training

 4: Get a training plan

-Your ITO will work with you and your employer to develop a training plan that outlines your on-the-job and off-the-job training, which could include:
+Your provider will work with you and your employer to develop a training plan that outlines your on-the-job and off-the-job training, which could include:

 - block courses, day release classes or evening courses